 - Due to its compatibility with a wide range of devices and reliability with networking protocols, it has a lot of advantages over other networking methods.

 What are the different types of Ethernet cables?

-Patch cables, sometimes also called as patch cords are a type of Ethernet cables has connectors at its both ends and are used to connect a device to a power source.
-When an ethernet connection is established in devices that are at shorter distance patch cable can be used.
+Patch cables, sometimes also called as patch cords are a type of Ethernet cable that has connectors at both ends and are used to connect a device to a power source.
+When an ethernet connection is established in devices that are at a shorter distance patch cable can be used.

 Copper Ethernet Cables

 These are by far the most frequently used ethernet cables, as they are more affordable.
 There are six types of copper Ethernet cables that are popularly used; Cat5, Cat5e, Cat6, Cat6a, Cat7, and Cat8.
 Here Cat simply means category.
 The copper ethernet cables started their journey from Cat 1, followed by Cat 2, C at 3, and Cat 4, however with each advanced category the previously used type became obsolete.

 Cat 5 Ethernet cables are now obsolete because they are very slow in comparison to available technology and thus have been discontinued.
 In Cat5e the “e” means “enhanced.”
 Although Cat 5 and Cat 5e cables were designed exactly the same, manufacturers build Cat 5e cables under more stringent testing standards to eliminate crosstalk or interference.
 Cat 5e is the least expensive cable currently available in the market that supports speeds faster than Cat 5 cables.

 Cat 6 cables are tightly wound and sometimes may even be shielded thus supporting higher bandwidths than Cat 5 and Cat 5e cables.
 It supports speeds up to 10Gbps for up to 55 meters.
 Stating the obvious it is pricier than Cat5e due to higher production costs.